Skip to footer content

 $vbLabelText $csharpLabel

 This code demonstrates the standard Tesseract approach using the .NET wrapper available on NuGet.
 The engine initialization requires a path to the tessdata folder containing language data files, which must be downloaded separately from the tessdata repository.
-The img assignment loads the input image in Leptonica's PIX format—an unmanaged C++ object that requires careful memory management to prevent leaks.
-The page result from Process performs the actual optical character recognition operation.
+The img variable loads the input image in Leptonica's PIX format, an unmanaged C++ object that requires explicit disposal to prevent memory leaks.
+The page result performs the actual character recognition operation.

-// Example: Processing multiple PDF pages (after conversion)
+// Processing multiple PDF pages after prior PDF-to-image conversion

 {